KDE/documentation-develop-kde-org/content/docs/kirigami/introduction-listviews.md

     id: kountdownDelegate
     Kirigami.AbstractCard {
         contentItem: Item {
-            // implicitWidth/Height define the natural width/height of an item if no width or height is specified
+            // implicitWidth/Height define the natural width/height of an item if no width or height is specified.
             // The setting below defines a component's preferred size based on its content
             implicitWidth: delegateLayout.implicitWidth
             implicitHeight: delegateLayout.implicitHeight